perplorm/perplorm.github.io/_posts/2025-06-04-perpl-release.markdown

 published: true
 ---

-❊ Perpl ❊ aims to proceed where the orginal Propel seems to be stuck and unmaintained at the moment.
+❊ Perpl ❊ aims to proceed where the original Propel seems to be stuck and unmaintained at the moment.

 The initiative for this new start originated in discussions on the original repository between different Propel enthusiasts and Moritz Ringler gave it a headstart so it could be realised.